 EXPeriential Learning Opportunity through Research and Exchange

-The project is supported by the Academic Innovation Fund (AIF) at York University and the DFG Collaborative Research Center CRC-TR 211 “Strong-interaction matter under extreme conditions” and the State of Hesse through the Research Cluster ELEMENTS.
+The project is supported by the Academic Innovation Fund (AIF) at York University, the DFG Collaborative Research Center CRC-TR 211 “Strong-interaction matter under extreme conditions” and the State of Hesse through the Research Cluster ELEMENTS.

 Dear Physics & Astronomy students,

 This coming winter, we will launch the second German-Canadian student research collaboration in theoretical astro-particle physics:

 We invite you to become part of the team!
 You can join in a diverse and international research team together with undergraduate (Bachelor/Master) students from Goethe University in Frankfurt, Germany, and York University in Toronto, Canada!